 The MV Empire Windrush and the SS Arcadia both docked at the Tilbury Terminal.
 Three works – signal flags in Margate and Tilbury, and a reading room onboard LV21 in Gravesend, across the river from the terminal – explored themes of empire and arcadia, immigration and emigration.

 The works were conceived during a Metal residency in Southend, and exhibited during the first Estuary Festival.
-The ‘Arcadia’ flags subsequently toured as backdrop to The Libertines stadium shows in South America.
+I made two sets of signal flags, ‘Empire’ and ‘Arcadia’ (‘Arcadia’ flags subsequently toured as backdrop to The Libertines stadium shows in South America) and a Reading Room onboard lighthsip LV21.

 Tribe v Tribe (2015)